Modeling a Pin-Cell¶

 - First, it checks whether

-has been set, indicating the path to across_sections.xml
+Materials.cross_sectionshas been set, indicating the path to across_sections.xmlfile. - If

 Let's see what happens if we change O16 in water to elemental O.